GENI-NSF/geni-tools/README-stitching.txt

  - Thread all calls to omni
  - Support AM API v3
  - Consolidate constants
- - Fully handle a VLAN_UNAVAILABLE error from an AM
+ - Fully handle a `VLAN_UNAVAILABLE` error from an AM
  - Fully handle negotiating among AMs for a VLAN tag to use
-  - As in when the returned suggestedVLANRange is not what was requested
+  - As in when the returned `suggestedVLANRange` is not what was requested
  - fakeMode is incomplete
  - Tune counters, sleep durations, etc
  - Return a struct with detailed results (not just comments in manifest)
  - Return a struct on errors
- - Get AM URLs from the Clearinghouse
+ - Get AM URLs from the clearinghouse
- - Use Authentication with the SCS
+ - Use authentication with the SCS
- - Support Stitching schema v2
+ - Support stitching schema v2
  - Time out omni calls in case an AM hangs
- - opts.warn is used to suppress omni output.
+ - `opts.warn` is used to suppress omni output.
 Clean that up.
 A scriptMode option?
- - Implement confirmSafeRequest to ensure no dangerous requests are made
+ - Implement `confirmSafeRequest()` to ensure no dangerous requests are made
  - Expand to additional aggregates
  - Support multipoint circuits
  - Support GRE tunnels